monix/monix/README.md

 The packages are published on Maven Central.

-Compiled for Scala 2.10 and Scala 2.11.
-Also cross-compiled to the latest Scala.js (at the moment Scala.js 0.4.4).
-The targetted JDK version for the published packages is version 6 (see
+Compiled for Scala 2.11.
+Also cross-compiled to the latest Scala.js (at the moment Scala.js 0.5.0-RC1).
+The targeted JDK version for the published packages is version 6 (see
 [faq entry](https://github.com/alexandru/monifu/wiki/Frequently-Asked-Questions#what-javajdk-version-is-required)).

 - Current stable release is: `0.12.2`
-- In-development release: `0.13.0-M3`
+- In-development release: `0.13.0-RC1`

 ### For the JVM